I love travelling by camperbus… or is it a motorhome?!

 Starting out under classic eucalypts…

-While the trees satisfy the eye-level-eye-candy, the rocks underfoot satisfy the textural-underfoot-tactile-foot-candy.
+While the tree trunks satisfy the eye-level-eye-candy, the rocks underfoot satisfy the textural-underfoot-tactile-foot-candy.

-After a little bit of clambering up a predominently dry creek bed…
+After a little bit of clambering up a predominantly dry creek bed…

 …and stunning colour contrasts.

-so we sit, with sketch pads in hand, to take in the ambience and breath in the atmosphere
+So we sit ourselves down with sketch pads in hand, to take in the ambience and breath in the atmosphere.

 Red rugged rocky sides flaming up the perpendicular chasm walls…